Cougar Town: Network change

 On May 10, 2012, TBS announced that Cougar Town would join its lineup in the beginning of 2013 for 15 episodes, after ABC canceled the series.
 Moving to TBS gave the show the possibility of receiving more episodes and publicity than had the show remained on ABC.

+Connection to Community

+Cougar Town became frequently mentioned starting with season two of the NBC comedy series Community, as the favorite show of Abed Nadir.
+This culminates in a gag in the episode "Critical Film Studies" where Abed reveals that he had a walk-on role as an extra that he internally named "Chad".
+The event ends up causing him to have an identity crisis and he defecates in his own pants.
+While not accurately depicted like his account, Danny Pudi makes a cameo on Cougar Town in the episode "Something Good Coming, Part 1" where he is listening in on a conversation between Laurie and Travis, before getting up and running away.

+Later in the 3rd season episode "Biology 101", Abed watches the fictional British show, "Cougarton Abbey", from which Cougar Town was adapted.
+"Cougarton Abbey" is later referenced as one of the title sequence jokes on Cougar Town, which reads "Welcome to Cougarton Abbey".

 Reception

 In the US the audience dropped from 11 million to 6 million over the first season.
 In Australia the audience dropped from 1.3 to 1 million in one week after the chief executive of the Australian channel showing it (Seven Network) described it as a "shit show" that he could get large audiences for by promoting it.
 In the United Kingdom, the first season aired on LIVING, and was shown in double-bills on Tuesday nights at 9pm.
 The season premiered on March 30, 2010, to a strong 802,000 viewers and concluded on June 15, 2010, to a series low of 593,000 viewers.
 However, the entire season was the most-watched show on LIVING, averaging 769,000 viewers.